-Effective stress management is more important than ever before, due to the increasing pressure of modern living.
+Effective stress management is more important than ever before, due to the increasing pressure of modern living and COVID-19.
 It’s hard to juggle the 101 things life throws at us.
-We’re trying to balance work, studies, family responsibilities and life admin - all while trying to maintain some sort of sanity and a social life.
+We’re trying to balance work, studies, family responsibilities, health and life admin - all while trying to maintain some sort of sanity and a social life.

 Whether you’re 20 or 50, the demands of modern living keep piling up.
-That’s why one of our key focus areas during Self Care Week is teaching you how to reduce your stress levels.
+That’s why one of our key focus areas during these last few months has been teaching you how to reduce your stress levels.

 How to reduce stress naturally

 We spoke to our wellness team for some tips to help reduce stress naturally.
 You can try some of the following stress management techniques at home.